aceslowman/threejs_procedural/taskell.md

     * [x] Reconnect Redux to the Terrain
     * [x] Reconnect Redux to the Camera
     * [x] Fix issue where Ortho cam is not displaying terrain properly.
 This is caused by the camera frustum not receiving valid initial inputs.
+- [improvement] make ProceduralMap a React component.
+    > This should simplify management in some ways.

 ## Backburner